Buying real estate in Medellín?

 Sources: Coin Rivet, Savvycom Software, Alcor BPO

-11) Improved air quality will make certain neighborhoods more desirable for health-conscious buyers
+10) Improved air quality efforts will make some neighborhoods more attractive to health-conscious buyers

-Sources: Medellin Air Quality Index (AQI), Medellín’s Metro System, Colombia Real Estate Trends
+Sources: Medellin Air Quality Index (AQI), Medellín’s Metro System, 2023 World Air Quality Report

 The San Javier area is becoming a hot spot thanks to major upgrades in public transportation.